Osama El Sherif announced winner of the Jeremy Laskowski prize!

 This year MERI saw 15 of its research students complete their research degrees and gain either the Degree of Master of Philosophy or Doctor of Philosophy.
 The students are Farah Al-Khalidi, Harbi Daud, Dahiru Diso, Osama Elsherif, Lionel Joseph (Master of Philosophy), Ganesh Kamath, Khairuddin, Marco Matteo, Pavel Prybytak, Frank Burgin, Michael Barwood, Mansur Zaghinin, Wioletta Jablonska, Joan Saez-Pons and Arul Selvan.

 Many attended the Graduation Ceremony held on the 16th November 2012 including members of MERI staff who thoroughly enjoyed watching the students from MERI graduate from the university.
-All the graduates did the research institute and the faculty proud and we hope that the same success can be continued next year!
+All the graduates did the research institute and the college proud and we hope that the same success can be continued next year!